Ubaidmalik9567/Ubaidmalik9567/README.md

 This balance enables me to contribute both as a technical AI developer and as a systems-oriented analyst.

-## 🚀 Areas of Expertise & Interest
+## 🚀 Areas of Applied AI & Systems Expertise

 ### 🔹 Data Science & AI
 - Machine Learning (Supervised & Unsupervised)